12 Steps to Protect Your Finances When Leaving an Abusive Relationship

 Domestic violence and abuse comes in many forms, whether it’s physical, emotional, psychological or sexual — but it can also be financial.
 Likely, it’s some mix of these, but not always all of them.

-Of those who experience violence, 98% also experience financial abuse.
+Of those who experience violence, 94 to 99% also experience financial abuse, according to the National Coalition Against Domestic Violence.

-“Like all abuse, financial abuse takes a lot of forms, but it’s all controlling behavior; power and control,” explains Casey Harden, senior vice president of Strategic Initiatives and Membership at YWCA USA.
-“Imagine tightening the reigns on the financial condition of the home, so that there’s limited options.”
+“Like all abuse, financial abuse takes a lot of forms, but it’s all controlling behavior — power and control,” said Casey Harden, General Secretary of World YWCA.
+“Imagine tightening the reins on the financial condition of the home, so that there’s limited options.”

-Abusive partners may leave you out of major decisions and purchase a home that’s well out of your family’s budget, for example.
+Abusers may leave their partner out of major decisions and purchase a home that’s well out of the family’s budget, for example.
 They may run up credit card debt without their partner’s knowledge or input, lie about paying bills or damage valuable property.

-In addition to safety concerns, victims of domestic violence often stay in abusive relationship because of a lack of financial resources.
+Victims of domestic violence often stay in an abusive relationship because of a lack of financial resources.

-“More often than not, the abuser has made the victim feel as if they are dependent upon the abuser.
-That without the help of the abuser, the victim could not survive financially in the world, and it is only by the grace of the abuser that the victim has a roof over their head, and food on the table.”
+“More often than not, the abuser has made the victim feel as if they are dependent upon the abuser — that without the help of the abuser, the victim could not survive financially in the world, and it is only by the grace of the abuser that the victim has a roof over their head and food on the table,” said Michelle Kuehner, a survivor of domestic violence who is now a financial adviser and author of The Money Diet blog.

 6 Steps to Prepare Your Finances Before Leaving

-“The largest hurdle you face in an abusive relationship is getting back your independence,” Kuehner says.
+“The largest hurdle you face in an abusive relationship is getting back your independence,” Kuehner said.

 That’s why before you do anything, we recommend this step: